 This year Discover Card released a revolutionary credit card that is changing the playing field.
 While other card issuers are sneaking in fees wherever they can, Discover prides itself on providing a card that works for you.
 There’s no annual fee.
 No overlimit fee.
 No foreign transactions fee & no pay-by-phone fee.
 No late fee on your first late payment.
 And they won’t increase your APR for paying late*.
 You even get to choose your payment due date.

-Plus for the first 14 months, enjoy 0% interest on purchases and balance transfers.
+Plus enjoy a great introductory rate on purchases and balance transfers.
 Now that’s my kind of card.

 For the best travel credit card, check out the Barclaycard Arrival World MasterCard.

 As a Canadian I have been jealous of the great credit cards they can take advantage of.
 Until recently you just couldn’t find a Canadian credit card with comparable cash back and other perks.
 Now the playing field is leveling off.